Dalian Sports Centre Stadium

-Dalian Sports Centre Stadium is a multi-purpose stadium in Dalian, Liaoning province, China.
-The stadium has a maximum capacity of 61,000.
-The stadium was built for the 2013 National Games of China, and switched to other purposes, mainly football, afterwards.
-Between 2014 and 2020, Dalian Professional F.C. were the tenants.
+Dalian Sports Centre Stadium is a multi-purpose stadium in Dalian, Liaoning, China, with a seating capacity of 61,000.
+Built for the 2013 National Games of China, the stadium has primarily been used for football matches since the conclusion of the event.
+From 2014 to 2020, it served as the home ground of Dalian Professional F.C.

 Design

-The Dalian Sports Centre Stadium consists of major stadium, arena, tennis pitch, baseball pitch, and swimming stadium.
+The Dalian Sports Center Stadium consists of major stadium, arena, tennis pitch, baseball pitch, and swimming stadium.
 The baseball pitch was re-fitted to football training pitch after the National Games.

-In 2020, Dalian Sports Centre started its renovation project, in order to meet the requirements for the 2021 FIFA Club World Cup.
+In 2020, Dalian Sports Center started its renovation project, in order to meet the requirements for the 2021 FIFA Club World Cup.
 The stadium would be refitted to professional football pitch with the running track removed, but the project was halted later as China quit hosting the Club World Cup.